Use of PERSONAL INFORMATION

 Your personal information that is available to the Institute cannot be disclosed to third parties, including your family members, without your written consent.
 Tr4in Right is subject to the Information Privacy Act 2000 (Victoria) and is committed to protecting the privacy of its students and staff alike.

 Under the Data Provision Requirements 2012, Tr4in Right is required to collect personal information about you and to disclose that personal information to the National Centre for Vocational Education Research Ltd (NCVER).

-Your personal information (including the personal information contained on this enrolment form and your training activity data) may be used or disclosed by Tr4in Right for statistical, regulatory and research purposes.
-Tr4in Right may disclose your personal information for these purposes to third parties, including, Commonwealth and State or Territory government departments and authorised agencies, NCVER, Organisations conducting student surveys, Researchers.
+Your personal information (including the personal information contained on this enrollment form and your training activity data) may be used or disclosed by Tr4in Right for statistical, regulatory and research purposes.
+Tr4in Right may disclose your personal information for these purposes to third parties, including, Commonwealth and State or Territory government departments and authorized agencies, NCVER, Organisations conducting student surveys, Researchers.

 Personal information disclosed to NCVER may be used or disclosed for Issuing a VET Statement of Attainment or VET Qualification, and populating Authenticated VET Transcripts, facilitating statistics and research relating to education, understanding how the VET market operates, for policy, workforce planning and consumer information, Administering VET, including program administration, regulation, monitoring and evaluation.

 You may receive an NCVER student survey which may be administered by an NCVER employee, agent or third party contractor.
 You may opt out of the survey at the time of being contacted.

 NCVER will collect, hold, use and disclose your personal information in accordance with the Privacy Act 1988 (Cth), the VET Data Policy and all NCVER policies and protocols (including those published on NCVER’s website at www.ncver.edu.au).

 Student Visa Obligations

 The following obligations are conditions on your student visa which must be adhered to: